 Over the years, Watershed Watch samplers have used the knowledge and information they have gained to lead broader water quality efforts in their respective communities.
 These have ranged from forming organized water-focused non-profit groups to streamside tree plantings to stream cleanups to major storm and sanitary sewer improvements, and more.
 Below, you will find descriptions of some of these success stories!

+We want to add to this page and learn more about how our members have put their water quality knowledge to work.
 If you would like to add your Watershed Watch-inspired success story, click here!

 friends of wolf run, Kentucky River Basin

 Watershed Watch samplers have been collecting water quality data from Fayette County's Wolf Run and its tributaries since 1997.
 Building on their knowledge, they organized the Friends of Wolf Run organization in 2005 to better utilize their findings for improving stream conditions.

 As a 501c non-profit entity, they have successfully obtained numerous grants to pursue watershed initiatives--from tree plantings, erosion control measures along streambanks.
 The following is a partial listing of some of their main accomplishments.
 This group still meets regularly and actively works with Lexington-Fayette Urban County Government and other partners to address water quality concerns.

 2005 - Kentucky River Authority Watershed Grant supports start-up costs for 501c3 organization

 2006, 2009 and 2010 - follow-up grants from Kentucky River Authority to carry out various water quality management projects, including encouraging best lawn care practices and restoration and preservation of vegetated stream buffers (riparian buffers)